 - Apply it to your target area and wait for it to dry.
 This is more effective during or after a shower since the steam opens your pores and allows the oil to be absorbed thoroughly.

 - It’s time to shave!
 First, gently pull the skin taut by bending your knee slightly.
 Next, gently glide the razor over the skin in the direction of hair growth.
 Any skincare expert will tell you that shaving in the same direction as your hair grows is essential.
-Shave the same skin area no more than twice to avoid wounds and razor burn.
+Shave the same skin area no more than twice to avoid wounds and razor burns.
 Moreover, rinse your razor frequently to prevent a build-up of coconut oil on the blades, which can reduce their efficacy.

 - Rinse well with cool water and dry with a soft cloth.
 Rubbing will irritate the skin.